Story At-A-Glance

 The James Irvine Foundation gave the Chaffey College Foundation in Rancho Cucamonga a $1.3-million grant.
 The college foundation aims to use the grant to provide technical training and paid internships through the Industrial Technical Learning Center (InTech) in Fontana.

-Inaland Empire grant funds to plug skills gap & provide paid internships
+Inland Empire grant funds to plug the skills gap & provide paid internships

 In 2018, a Deloitte study showed that up to 2.4M manufacturing jobs may go unfulfilled by 2028 due to a skills gap.
 As a result, there is a huge opportunity for low-income Inland Empire residents to benefit from this grant.
-Interestingly, students who successfully complete one of InTech’s technical training programs will be eligible for a 160-hour paid internship at $18 an hour in IE’s regional companies.
+Interestingly, in IE’s regional companies, students who complete one of InTech’s technical training programs will be eligible for a 160-hour paid internship at $18 an hour.

 Inland Empire is a hub of industrial activity.
-Investors are funding startups especially from the industrial and manufacturing category.
-A successfully completed training program can easily open up doors of manufacturing and logistics automation jobs, including welding, industrial maintenance, robotics and cybersecurity.
+Investors are funding startups, especially from the industrial and manufacturing category.
+A completed training program can easily open doors for manufacturing and logistics automation jobs, including welding, industrial maintenance, robotics, and cybersecurity.

 Learn more, Earn more